 Our building began its life as an ageya (restaurant where geisha entertained), and then became a ryokan (traditional Japanese-style inn) about 100 years ago.
 Now it holds a coffee shop and bar on the first floor and a suite for guests on the second floor.
 It has also been officially recognized as a historic scenic building by the city of Kyoto.

 On the first floor, you'll find a western style room with vaulted ceilings and many stained glass designs dating back to the early 1900s.
-The space houses our coffee shop and bar, which is usually open from 3 p.m. 'til 10 p.m., closed on Tuesdays.
-If you're lucky, there might even be a jazz concert or art show in the space--just ask us for details!
+The space houses our coffee shop and bar, which is usually open from 3 p.m. 'til 10 p.m. (closed on Tuesdays and occasionally for special events).
+If you're lucky, there might even be a concert or art show in the space--please ask us for details!

-Once you climb the stairs to the second floor, the suite is all yours to enjoy after long days of Kyoto sightseeing.
-The vibe at the bar downstairs is decidedly relaxed and quiet, so the atmosphere upstairs remains peaceful for our airbnb guests.
+Once you climb the stairs to the second floor, the suites bedrooms, living rooms, and soaking tub are yours to enjoy after long days of Kyoto sightseeing.
+The atmosphere downstairs is decidedly relaxed and quiet, so the upstairs remains peaceful for our airbnb guests.

 We love hosting and helping our guests have a wonderful experience in Kyoto.
 We're always glad to provide recommendations, directions, help with reservations, etc. Just ask!